backstage/backstage/plugins/newrelic-dashboard/README.md

   # ...
   annotations:
     newrelic.com/dashboard-guid: <dashboard_guid>

+    # optional, used if you have multiple api proxies for multiple accounts
+    # Or if you wanted to use something other than the default
+    newrelic.com/dashboard-api-prefix: <api-prefix>
 spec:
   type: service
 ```

-All set , you will be able to see the plugin in action!
+All set, you will be able to see the plugin in action!